-- 144. The developer shall comply with all rules, laws, ordinances, guidelines, and regulations of the District at the time that any new water service application is submitted.
-MSWD ordinance requires that water service, including irrigation and fire services, shall not cross parcel boundaries to serve a second property. - 145.
-The point of connection new fire, domestic, or irrigation services shall be the existing 12" water main located on the north side of San Jacinto Lane.

-- 146. The installation of backflow prevention devices is required for all non-residential domestic, fire, and irrigation service connections. - 147.
+- 144. The developer shall comply with all rules, laws, ordinances, guidelines, and regulations of the District at the time that any new water service application is submitted. - 145.
+Water service for the subject parcel for all fire, domestic, and irrigation shall be from the existing 16" main located on the north side of 15th Ave.
+All design and construction for installation of services shall be done at the developer's expense. - 146.
+The installation of backflow prevention devices is required for all non-residential domestic, fire, and irrigation service connections. - 147.
 Installation of private fire line services may be required per Riverside County Fire Department Standards.
 Double check detector assemblies (DCDA) per MSWD Standards will be a requirement at the time of installation. - 148.
 The developer must submit hydraulic calculations to the District indicating the availability of the required fire flows as determined by the Riverside County Fire Department.
 These calculations shall be based on a current fire hydrant flow test which can be ordered through the MSWD Engineering Department. - 149.
-The developer shall comply with all District standards, specifications and conditions, final approval of all design plans shall be by the District Engineer or his/her designee, and the District's General Manager. - 150.
-The developer shall provide signed plumbing plans with fixture units for District review of meter and service size. - 151.
+The developer shall comply with all the District standards, specifications and conditions, and have final approval of all design plans by the District Engineer or his/her designee, and the District's General Manager.

+- 150. The developer shall provide plumbing plans with fixture units for District review of meter and service size. - 151.
 MSWD requires having all of its facilities within the public right-of-way or recorded and dedicated easements. - 152.
 The developer is required to apply for water service and submit payment of District fees, charges, and deposits.
 The water meter and connection fees will be based on the actual meter sizes and quantities shown on the approved plans.
 All fees are subject to change based on the time of application for services from the District.